-Are you a business owner, looking to protect your company in the event that something happens to you?
-When you run your own business, the number of people who depend on you financially is greater.
-This is why its a good idea to consider life insurance.
+Are you a small business owner looking to protect your company in the event that something happens to you?
+When you run your own business, the number of people who depend on you financially is more significant.

-Continue reading to find out why business owners need life insurance, what types are available, and what the benefits are for you, your family, and your business.
+Continue reading to find out why business owners need life insurance, what types are available, and the benefits for you, your family, and your business.

 Why do business owners need life insurance?